opengeospatial/CoverageProcessAnalytics/README.md

 * Implementations
 * Additional Resources

+The associated Gitter channel for this Sprint is at https://gitter.im/opengeospatial/CoverageProcessAnalytics

 _For more information, including info on how to participate, visit the [Coverage Processing and Analysis Sprint web page](https://2020esipwintermeeting.sched.com/event/Vabd/esip-and-ogc-api-coverage-analytics-sprint-day-1) on the 2020 ESIP Winter Meeting website._